Bone Dry Acryl-A-Seal

 - Manganese Stain – a brown discoloration originating in the mortar between bricks.
-Manganese oxide is used to color brown, tan, gray, or black brick; as it dissolves it can work its way to the surface of brick.
+Manganese oxide is used to color brown, tan, gray or black brick; as it dissolves it can work its way to the surface.

 - External Staining – mold and algae form as a result of moisture absorption, while runoff from nearby construction materials like copper and paint causes other stains.

 Applying Acryl-A-Seal to masonry brick surfaces protects against the forces that cause staining.

 Prevent staining of brick and stucco structures with Acryl-A-Seal – Contact Bone Dry today!